Story at a glance:

 • Chemical treatments.
 In order for wool to be protected from insects, it must be treated first; unfortunately, most treatments contain unwanted chemicals like borax that have been linked to certain reproductive issues.

-10. Precast Concrete Slabs
+14. Precast Concrete Slabs

-Some precast concrete manufacturers, like Fabcon, even use recycled materials in their precast slabs, which helps keep waste out of landfills and reduces carbon emissions.
+Some precast concrete manufacturers, like Fabcon, also use recycled materials in their precast slabs, which helps keep waste out of landfills and reduces carbon emissions.
+Today precast concrete is used to build everything from foundations and walls to bridges and even entire buildings.

 Pros of Precast Concrete

 • Durable.
-As is the case with poured-in-place concrete, precast concrete slabs are incredibly durable and capable of weathering the elements—and even some natural disasters—with ease; on average, precast concrete is designed to last between 50 and 100 years.
+As is the case with poured-in-place concrete, precast concrete slabs are incredibly durable and capable of weathering the elements—and even some natural disasters—with ease; on average precast concrete is designed to last between 50 and 100 years.

 Cons of Precast Concrete

 • Difficult to alter.
-Once cast, concrete is especially difficult to alter; should any last minute changes need to be made to a project’s dimensions, it can necessitate a complete re-cast or redesign of the slabs themselves.
+Once cast concrete is especially difficult to alter; should any last minute changes need to be made to a project’s dimensions, it can necessitate a complete re-cast or redesign of the slabs themselves.

-11. Straw Bales
+15. Straw Bales

 Straw has long-since been used for construction purposes around the world, and straw bales were used to construct houses in Germany as far back as the early 1600s; in the United States, straw-bale construction has been a staple of Nebraskan-architecture since the late 1800s.

-Today, straw bales are used as both a structural component—stacked in rows to form walls, which are then plastered over—or as insulation.
-When used structurally, straw bales are typically stacked on a foundation and tied together with wire mesh or wood pins before receiving a coat of lime- or clay-based plaster.
+Today straw bales are used as both a structural component—stacked in rows to form walls, which are then plastered over—or as insulation.
+When used structurally straw bales are typically stacked on a foundation and tied together with wire mesh or wood pins before receiving a coat of lime- or clay-based plaster.

-Due to the fact that the plants commonly used for straw—rye, oats, wheat, and rice—are easy to grow, are widely available, contain no toxins, and have low embodied energy, straw bale structures are considered to be very sustainable.
+Because the plants commonly used for straw—rye, oats, wheat, and rice—are easy to grow, are widely available, contain no toxins, and have low embodied energy, straw bale structures are considered to be very sustainable.

 Pros of Straw Bales

-• Fire resistant.
+• Fire-resistant.
 Perhaps unexpectedly, straw bales are actually incredibly resistant to fire damage due to how tightly they are compacted; this makes straw bale construction an ideal choice in areas prone to wildfires.

 • Good insulator.
 The density of straw bales also aids in both acoustic and thermal control, which can help dampen sound and reduce the building’s heating and cooling needs.